-- Panama City Panama City is the capital of the country and has one and a half million inhabitants in the metropolitan area.
+Panama City is the capital of the country and has one and a half million inhabitants in the metropolitan area.
 It boasts full land and air transportation infrastructures, as well as its own Municipal Dock.
-Check more details by visiting the AMP website (Panama Maritime Authority)
+Check more details by visiting the AMP website (Panama Maritime Authority).

-- Port of Manzanillo Also known as Manzanillo International Terminal, this commercial seaport services shipping lines moving through the Panama Canal, the Caribbean Sea or the Atlantic Ocean, providing a transfer service and Logistics Park 24/7.
+Also known as Manzanillo International Terminal, the Port of Manzanillo services shipping lines moving through the Panama Canal, the Caribbean Sea or the Atlantic Ocean, providing a transfer service and Logistics Park 24⁄7.
 It has a sophisticated Information System, as well as complete logistics equipment, highlighting its 15 post-Panamax portal cranes and other cranes, top picks, tractors, trailers and other equipment.